CodeMeKathy/mernlab/README.md

 ## Deployment

-To access the deployed application, please visit [the github repository]( https://familycookbookmanager.herokuapp.com/).
+To access the deployed application, please visit the Heroku [deployed application]( https://familycookbookmanager.herokuapp.com/).

 ## Built With